nacho692/pa-dlna-chromecast/docs/source/upnp-cmd.rst

    example.
 All the interfaces are used when this option is an empty string or the option is missing (default: ``''``)

+.. option::  --msearch-interval MSEARCH_INTERVAL, -m MSEARCH_INTERVAL

+   Set the time interval in seconds between the sending of the MSEARCH datagrams used for device discovery (default: 60)

 .. option::  --ttl TTL

    Set the IP packets time to live to TTL (default: 2).